Netherlands in World War II

 Despite Dutch neutrality, Nazi Germany invaded the Netherlands on 10 May 1940 as part of Fall Gelb (Case Yellow).
 On 15 May 1940, one day after the bombing of Rotterdam, the Dutch forces surrendered.
 The Dutch government and the royal family fled to London.
 Princess Juliana and her children sought refuge in Ottawa, Canada, until after the war.

 German occupation lasted in some areas until the German surrender in May 1945.
-Active resistance, at first carried out by a minority, grew in the course of the occupation.
 The occupiers deported most of the Jewish Netherlanders to Nazi concentration camps.
 Due to the variation in the survival rate of Jewish inhabitants among the regions in the Netherlands, scholars have questioned the validity of a single explanation at the national level.
-In part due to the well-organised population registers, about 70 per cent of the country's Jewish population were killed in the war—a much higher percentage than in Belgium or France, although lower than in Lithuania.
+In part due to the well-organised population registers, about 70 per cent of the country's Jewish population were killed in the war—the highest rate in Western Europe, a much higher percentage than in Belgium or France, although lower than some Eastern countries like Lithuania.
 Declassified records revealed that the Germans paid a bounty to Dutch police and administration officials to find Jews.
+Hundreds of thousands of Dutch citizens were believed to be collaborators with the Germans.
 In early 1941, Communists in and around the city of Amsterdam organised the February strike—a general strike to protest the persecution of Jewish citizens.

-World War II occurred in four periods in the Netherlands:
+Active resistance, at first carried out by a minority, grew in the course of the occupation.
+In 1942, the East Indies colony was invaded and taken by Japan.